timusup-team/vpnhoodui/README.md

 ### Please make sure that you run the following code on the server and not on your own computer.

-You can run the ./setup.sh script to do the work for you, otherwise you can follow the following examples to run the docker.
+You can use the ./setup.sh script to do the work for you, otherwise you can follow the method 2 and run the docker manually.
+To use the ./setup.sh rund the following command in the exact order on the server.

+At the end of the setup script you'll get a link to the token manager interface.
+Keep this URL for yourself and don't share your username and password.

 `` mkdir /home/vpnhood``